-The long-term expected rate of return, measured as of June 30, 2018, on pension plan investments (7.0%) was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The OPEB assets are invested in the same commingled vehicles as the pension plan, but with a more simple asset allocation.
+It is expected that as the OPEB assets continue to grow, the asset allocation will shift to be more like that of the pension plan.
+Therefore, in the long run, we expect the OPEB plan to realize the same long-term rate of return as the pension plan.
+The long-term expected rate of return, measured as of June 30, 2019, on pension plan investments (7.0%) was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of real rates of return for each major asset class are summarized below:

 Long-Term

 Expected Real Rate

 Asset Class Target Allocation of Return

-Domestic equity 60% 4.30%
+Domestic equity 60% 4.10%

-Fixed income 40% 1.25%
+Fixed income 40% 0.04%

 Total 100%